In Pro-Brexit English City, A Jobs Crisis Is Averted — But For How Long?

 "We knew then that something was different about this election," Scott said, referring to the Brexit vote.

-One recent evening, a couple dozen white-haired women descend on the club for country line dancing.
+One recent evening, a couple of dozen white-haired women descend on the club for country line dancing.
 They two-step and spin across the worn, parquet floor past a stage draped in American and Confederate flags.
 Tommy Wardropper, who is sitting in the bar, says he backed Brexit to keep foreigners out.

 "We don't want more of them coming in, Muslims, immigrants.
 Closing our borders would be better for our country," says Wardropper, who works as a plumber.